astronomer/docs/astro/ci-cd.md

 import TabItem from '@theme/TabItem';
 import {siteVariables} from '@site/src/versions';

-This guide provides setup steps for configuring a CI/CD pipeline to deploy DAGs on Astro.
+Continuous Integration and Continuous Delivery (CI/CD) is an industry term that refers to programmatic workflows that automate key parts of the software development lifecycle, including code changes, builds, and testing.
+CI/CD enables teams to develop faster, more securely, and more reliably.

+On Astro, you can use Deployment API keys to automate deploying code changes to a Deployment.
+Astronomer recommends setting up a CI/CD workflow for all production environments.

+This guide has CI/CD templates that can be used with popular CI/CD management tools, including GitHub Actions and Circle CI.

+## Benefits

-There are many benefits to deploying DAGs and other changes to Airflow via a CI/CD workflow.
+There are many benefits to configuring a CI/CD workflow that automates pushing code changes to Astro.
 Specifically, you can:

-- Deploy new and updated DAGs in a way that streamlines the development process amongst team members.
+- Deploy new and updated DAGs in a way that streamlines the development process among team members.
 - Decrease the maintenance cost of integrating changes, allowing your team to quickly respond in case of an error or failure.
 - Enforce continuous, automating testing, which increases code quality and protects your DAGs in production.